• Home

 Instructions

-6. In a small bowl, mix together 1 cup of ricotta cheese, ½ teaspoon of salt, ½ teaspoon of Italian seasoning, and ½ teaspoon of dried basil.
+4. In a small bowl, mix ricotta with salt, Italian seasoning, and dried basil.

 Notes